Saving for Retirement: IRAs, 401(k)s, and More

 • Workplace retirement accounts, such as 401(k)s and 403(b)s1

-• Individual retirement accounts (IRA), including traditional and Roth IRAs
+• IRAs, including traditional and Roth IRAs

-Whether you use one or multiple account types will depend on your work status, what type of plan your workplace offers, your income, and how much you're willing and able to save.
+Whether you use one or multiple account types will depend on your work status, what type of plan your workplace offers, your taxable income, and how much you're willing and able to save.
 So, which accounts, and what combinations, should you choose?

-If you have access to a 401(k) or similar employer plan and your employer offers a matching contribution, the best place to start is depositing at least up to the amount matched.
+If you have access to a 401(k) or similar employer retirement plan and your employer offers a matching contribution, the best place to start is depositing at least up to the amount matched.
 With a traditional 401(k), you make contributions with pre-tax dollars, so you get a tax break up front, helping lower your current income tax bill.
 Your money—both contributions and potential earnings—grows tax-deferred until you withdraw it.
 At that time, withdrawals are taxed at your current tax rate.
 There may be state taxes as well.

-To understand why you'd want to start with your workplace plan, consider this example: Let's say you make $100,000 per year, and your employer matches your 401(k) contributions dollar-for-dollar up to 6% of your salary (the average employer match is closer to 3%).
+To understand why you'd want to start with your workplace retirement plan, consider this example: Let's say you make $100,000 per year, and your employer matches your 401(k) contributions dollar-for-dollar up to 6% of your salary (the average employer match is closer to 3%).
 In this case, at least the first $6,000 of savings you earmark for retirement should go into your 401(k).
 You don't want to give up the free money your employer is offering as a match.

 Account type Contribution limit Additional catch-up contribution for those age 50 and older